 Thanks to all the academics who submitted their application!

 The application deadline has passed and the selection process started.
-More information for the next call-out will come up in March 2022.
+More information for the new call-out will come up in June 2022.
 Stay tuned!

-For more information and to apply, please visit us at www.imprs-lm.mpg.de
+For more information on the program and how to apply, please visit www.imprs-tp.mpg.de